mamonaco1973/azure-setup/README.md

 Azure Terraform Setup Instructions
 =========================================

-This project is a companion to a video done on my channel on how to configure terraform with Azure.
+This project complements a video on my channel that demonstrates how to configure Terraform with Azure.

-The terraform in this project creates a minimal VNET with only one public subnet.
+The Terraform configuration in this project creates a minimal virtual network (VNet) with a single public subnet.

-A VM is created with Ubuntu as the OS with a [custom_data](scripts/custom_data.sh) script installing apache when the instance boots.
+An Ubuntu virtual machine (VM) is deployed, and a custom_data](scripts/custom_data.sh) script is used to install Apache during the instance's boot process.

 ## Prerequisites